 Brazos River trip – Boy Scout Troop 483

 Key Products and Services:

-The Museum already has possession and control over several significant collections, including several "one-of-a-kind" scientifically important specimens, which will make up the permanent exhibits once the physical location is established, as well as a large inventory of diverse and interesting items to sell in the Museum Shop.
+The Museum has possession and control over several significant collections, including several "one-of-a-kind" scientifically important specimens, as well as a large inventory of diverse and interesting items for sale in the Museum Shop.

 Here are a few things, found or acquired, in April 2009's expedition across the Sahara...

 Crinoid plate & goniatites Acheulian & Neolithic tools

 Field trips shall be offered to the general public and various grades of school children with the intention of nurturing interest in all areas of natural history and sciences, as well as providing instruction in the fundamentals of fieldwork and collecting in a fun, safe and engaging environment.